Doves, quail, pheasants, turkeys, and numerous songbirds will use your sunflower fields in late summer, fall, and winter.

 Sunflower seedlings can tolerate frost, so late April plantings are possible.
-If you want to attract doves, plant before May 1 so the seed heads mature prior to dove season.
-If you are not concerned about dove season, then you can plant as late as early July, and they still can provide good food for many other wildlife species.
+For doves, plant before May 1 so the seed heads mature prior to dove season.
+For other species, you can plant as late as early July, and still can provide good food for many wildlife species.

 Good success has been achieved in years of adequate moisture with sunflowers planted as a double crop following wheat harvest.
 A no-till planter works well for this type of planting.

-Although herbicide use is not necessary, it will help control grassy weed competition.
-This will create bare soil between the rows, which is necessary to attract doves and reduce weed competition with the sunflowers.
-To achieve desired results and avoid injury to the sunflowers, it is critical that managers follow the label for application rates and usage instructions.
+Although herbicides are not necessary, they will help control grassy weed competition.
+This creates bare soil between the rows to attract doves and reduce weed competition with the sunflowers.
+Follow the label for application rates and usage instructions to avoid injury to the sunflowers.
 Following are some herbicides and application methods that help control grassy weeds in sunflower plantings:

-Mechanical control will also help create the needed bare soil conditions.
-Light harrowing can be used soon after planting to control early weeds, but should not be done from the time of sunflower emergence until plants have four to six leaves.
+Mechanical control also helps create the needed bare soil conditions.
+Light harrowing can be used soon after planting to control early weeds, but should not be done after the plants begin growing until they have four to six leaves.
 Once the sunflowers have reached this stage, they have developed a strong root system and can be harrowed or rotary hoed for weed control.
-Harrowing or rotary hoeing in the afternoon, when sunflowers are somewhat wilted, usually causes less damage than early in the day, when sunflowers are stiff and rigid.
+Harrowing or rotary hoeing in the afternoon, when sunflowers are somewhat wilted, causes less damage than early in the day, when sunflowers are stiff and rigid.

 Later, cultivation with inter-row implements should be shallow to avoid damaging the sunflower's fibrous root system.
 Once the sunflowers reach 12 inches in height, the root system has spread out enough that cultivation will do more damage than good.
 By this height, the sunflowers will effectively out-compete weeds.

-In areas with moderate to high deer densities, heavy browsing can prevent sunflowers from producing seed, and sometimes leads to stand loss.
-Young sunflower plants and developing seed heads seem especially palatable to deer.
+Heavy deer browsing can prevent sunflowers from producing seed, and sometimes leads to stand loss.
+Young sunflower plants and developing seed heads seem especially tasty to deer.

-Where deer browsing is a problem, managers should consider using electric fence systems designed to repel deer and deter field damage.
-Another option is reducing the deer populations through legal harvest.
+Electric fence systems can help repel deer and deter field damage.
+Another option is to reduce the deer populations through legal harvest.